thosgood/this-weeks-finds/markdown/151-200/week167.md

 time we can detect with good resolution... say, less than a millisecond.

 Hmm.
 How can we arrange this?
-Use γ-ray bursters!
+Use \gamma-ray bursters!
 We don't have to build them; nature has seen to that, so we can use these rascals to put limits on this dispersion effect.
 For more details, try: